Do you want to believe? These are the most recent UFO sightings

 There’s been a jump in reporting recent UFO sightings across the US.
 California and Florida, however, have been having the biggest boost, according to Peter Davenport, director of the National UFO Reporting Center.
 California has reported over 10,000 sightings while Florida trails at over 5,000.
 Davenport doesn’t think they’re all aliens, of course.

 In an article for Bay News 9, he said, “People report everything as UFOs, but I doubt that theory is correct.
 I can’t prove it, of course.
-The population, weather conditions, the fact that people are outdoors quite often —there are many, many variables.”
+The population, weather conditions, the fact that people are outdoors quite often [in those states]—there are many, many variables.”